-- Interfaces between restricted retail premises and sensitive uses (i.e. residential) must be dealt with carefully to avoid amenity impacts (i.e. noise, smell, overshadowing, etc.) and improve safety. - Provide a suitable transition to sensitive residential areas.
-Building design and setbacks should provide separation that assists in reducing building bulk and overlooking (without reliance on tall privacy screens to maintain outlook from active living areas for future residents). - Minimise the impact of overshadowing on existing sensitive residential areas.
+- Provide a suitable transition to sensitive residential interfaces through building design and setbacks that provide separation and assist in reducing building bulk and overlooking (without reliance on tall privacy screens to maintain outlook from active living areas for future residents). - Minimise the impact of overshadowing on existing sensitive residential areas through larger setbacks and appropriate screening.